The New Brunswick Museum is excited to share that our Exhibition Centre at Market Square will be re-opening to the public on Tuesday, July 7th!

 Tuesday, Wednesday, Friday and Saturday from 10 am to 4 pm, and on Thursday from 12pm to 7:30 pm.
 Closed Sunday and Monday.

-Social distancing and hygiene protocols have been put in place and the use of non-medical masks are highly recommended.
+Social distancing and hygiene protocols have been put in place and the use of non-medical masks are mandatory.
 We encourage you to visit our website and social media pages for more information on our COVID-19 measures to ensure a safe and enjoyable experience for our visitors and staff, as well as our reduced entrance fees.

 Some programs have been put on pause however teams are working hard behind the scenes on innovative new ways including more walking tours outside the galleries and unique digital experiences.
 We are also moving the NB Art Gallery from the third floor to the first floor over the coming weeks, stay tuned for more information on that as well.